maderikra/archivesspace-plugins/new_resources/README.md

-Plugin to display a list of newly published resources on the homepage of the public site.
+Plugin to display a list of newly published resources and digital objects on the homepage of the public site.

 Configuration
 ------------------